-Since 2019, MSD has implemented the CAP by offering a 25% discount in sewer rates for eligible low-income seniors.
-As of Fall 2021, MSD currently has approximately 2,100 ratepayers enrolled in the CAP and anticipates a reduction in 2021 revenues of approximately \$238,000.
-The average savings to seniors is about \$9.78/month and on average about \$117/year.
-MSD conducts CAP outreach through a variety of outlets to be used in 2022.
-CAP enrollment is available online @ www.msdgc.org
+Since 2019, MSD has offered a 25% discount on sewer bills for eligible low-income seniors who own their own home.
+As of fall 2021, there are approximately 2,100 ratepayers enrolled in the program.
+The average savings to seniors is about \$117/year.
+In 2021, this translated to a reduction in revenues of about \$238,000.
+MSD publicizes the CAP through a variety of outlets each year.
+CAP enrollment is available at msdgc.org/CAP.